A good relationship with your lawyer will lead to a better result and will save you money.

 My lawyer does not return my telephone calls.
 What should I do?

-I am frequently called on to give a “second opinion,” which actually amounts to an evaluation of another lawyer’s work in the midst of a divorce.
+I am frequently called on to give a “second opinion.”
+Often this amounts to an evaluation of another lawyer’s work, in the midst of the divorce.
 The most frequent complaint clients have about their divorce lawyers is the failure to return telephone calls.

 Part of the solution may be when you call the lawyer.
 Most lawyers engaged in divorce law are in court most mornings.
-You should, therefore, avoid calling the lawyer between 9 a.m. and 10:30 a.m.
-If your lawyer regularly does not return your telephone calls, I suggest you write the lawyer a letter, sent by certified or registered mail, return receipt requested, addressing the return of your calls.
+You should, therefore, avoid calling the lawyer between 9 a.m. and 11:30 a.m.
+If your lawyer regularly does not return your telephone calls, I suggest you write the lawyer a letter (and perhaps attach it to an E-mail).
+Often a separate letter will get more attention than an E-mail.
+Address your concerns.
 If this does not cure the problem, you probably have an overall problem of lack of communication with your lawyer and you should retain another lawyer.

 There are some things my spouse’s lawyer should know and my lawyer has not told my spouse’s lawyer.
 Is it OK if I telephone opposing counsel?